-Search Engine Optimisation (SEO) is constantly changing, it can be hard to keep up to date with the latest requirements for your website.
+Search Engine Optimisation (SEO) is constantly changing, which means it’s important to stay up to date with the latest requirements for your website.
 SEO refers to your website’s ranking in a search engine results page (SERP).
-If your website appears in the top three results when a certain phrase is searched, this is great, almost half of the clicks on a search result page go to these positions.
+Appearing in the top three search results is a great achievement, almost half of the clicks on a search result page go to these positions.

 In today’s blog we will be looking at the key SEO ranking factors for 2020.

 Accessibility regards your website’s URL.
 Google uses bots to reach your URL so that it can understand your website and therefore it can be placed in the most relevant position on the search engine.
 Your website will have to be well coded and it’ll need a sitemap, which is created for every website that we design.
 It’s important to ensure that your website has a secure connection, in order to reduce the risks of a security breach.

 2. Page Speed

 Page speed has been a huge factor of SEO for years.
 There’s no denying that a fast loading website will give users a better experience.
 Back in 2018, Google released a search engine algorithm update which focused on ensuring that websites worked quickly and efficiently on mobile devices.
 If your website doesn’t load fast enough on mobiles, it could be penalised.
 At Complete, we ensure that all of our websites work quickly on both desktop and mobile devices.

 Websites must be mobile friendly, as more people are using mobiles than desktops to access the web.
 Google has a mobile-first index, meaning that websites that are optimised for mobile phone use are more likely to appear first on the SERP.
 Here, we use responsive frameworks to ensure that our websites resize based on the screen that they are displayed on.